Emre1Duman/BugAlertSystem-AWS/README.md

 ### AWS & Docker:

-Originally, both Python applications were running on localhost, but recognizing the need for online hosting, I opted for a solution involving Docker and AWS.
+Originally, both Python applications were running on localhost, but recognising the need for online hosting, I opted for a solution involving Docker and AWS.

 - Following thorough research, AWS emerged as the optimal choice, providing tailored services such as ECR, ECS, and EC2.
   - Given the project's use of SQS, sticking to the AWS ecosystem made sense.